-Photograph: Standard range target, Permanent marker, Glock 43, 9 millimeter handgun.
+Photograph: Standard range target, Permanent marker, Glock 43, 9 mm pistol.

 To learn more about Cockayne Syndrome and how you can help, please visit Share and Care Network (US) or Amy and Friends (UK) for more information.

 I’ve been thinking about art and media.
-With all the talk of gun control in the news lately, it’s hard to avoid the question: To what extent are artists influenced by politics?
+With all the talk of gun control in the news lately, it’s hard to avoid the question: To what extent are artists influenced by political agendas?

 I know my choice to use a gun in this piece may set people off, but that’s a risk I’m willing to take.
 February 1st will mark 2 years since my little boy was killed by mutated genes.

 Many artists have used controversial imagery in the name of social justice or progressive ideals.
-But this artwork does not attempt to address any such thing.
+But that’s not what I’m doing.